 Alert: Due to planned maintenance, the HUD Exchange will be unavailable starting at 8:00 PM EDT today (4/25).
 The site will be available again on 4/26 by no later than 8:00 AM EDT.

-Ten jurisdictions (metropolitan areas) are exempt, as prescribed by Section 590 of the Quality and Work Responsibility Act of 1998, from the US median family income cap on income limits.
+Ten jurisdictions (metropolitan areas) are exempt from the US median family income cap on income limits, as prescribed by Section 590 of the Quality and Work Responsibility Act of 1998.
 This exemption is applicable only at the moderate-income limit level.
-The uncapped limits apply only to entitlement communities in these 10 jurisdictions; the non-entitlement communities do not have the option to use the uncapped income limits.
+The uncapped limits apply only to entitlement communities in these 10 jurisdictions.

 The areas eligible to use uncapped income limits are:

 The 1999-based Primary Metropolitan Statistical Areas (PMSA) and their components can be found on the Census Bureau's website.